$u^* = \sqrt{uv}$

-To summarize, we combine the US data for 1930Q1--2022Q1.
+To conclude, we combine the US unemployment and vacancy rates from 1930 to 2023.

-\paragraph{State of the labor market} The unemployment rate is generally above the vacancy rate, and this gap is exacerbated in recessions (figure~\ref{f:uv}).
-This means that the labor market does not operate efficiently, unlike what economists often assume.
-It also means that monetary and fiscal policies are needed to reduce unemployment in bad times, and adhere more closely to the full-employment mandate.
-Before 2018, the labor market is only inefficiently tight in wartime---World War 2, Korean War, Vietnam War.
-Since then the labor market has been inefficiently tight at the end of the Trump presidency and during the recovery of the coronavirus pandemic.
-The state of the labor market in 2018--2019 and 2021--2022 is a rarity: it is the only peacetime labor market that is exceedingly tight. \citet[p.
+\paragraph{Deviation from full employment} Between 1930 and 2023, the unemployment rate averages $6.5\%$.
+The vacancy rate averages slightly less than half of that, $3.1\%$.
+The unemployment rate is generally above the vacancy rate, and this gap is exacerbated in recessions (figure~\ref{f:uv}).
+This means that the labor market does not generally operate at full employment; instead, it is generally inefficiently slack.
+Before 2018, the labor market had only been inefficiently tight during major wars---World War 2, Korean War, Vietnam War.
+Since then the labor market has been inefficiently tight just before and after the coronavirus pandemic: from 2018Q3 to 2020Q1 and from 2021Q3 to 2023Q4.
+The state of the labor market around the pandemic is a rarity.
+It is the only peacetime episode of inefficiently tight labor market. \citet[p.
 322]{K36} doubted that the labor market could reach full employment in peacetime.
-It seems that he was essentially right: before 2018 the US labor market never reached full employment in peacetime.
+He was essentially right: before 2018 the US labor market had only reached full employment during wartime.

-\paragraph{Labor-market tightness} The state of the labor market can also be visualized by plotting labor-market tightness (figure~\ref{f:tightness}).
-Over 1930Q1--2022Q1, labor-market tightness averages $0.68$.
-In 2022, tightness reached a value of $2.0$, which it had last reached in 1945.
-In the recovery of the pandemic, the US labor market has reached historical levels of tightness.
+\paragraph{Visualization with labor-market tightness} The state of the labor market can also be visualized by plotting labor-market tightness (figure~\ref{f:tightness}).
+Over 1930--2023, labor-market tightness averages $0.69$.
+Tightness is extremely volatile before the end of World War 2.
+Tightness records its most extreme fluctuations during that period: tightness plunged to $0.03$ in 1932Q3, during the Great Depression, and climbed all the way to $6.8$ in 1944Q4, at the end of World War 2.
+In 2022, tightness reached a value of $1.97$, which it had last reached in 1945.
+In the recovery of the pandemic, the US labor market has become historically tight.

-\paragraph{Full employment} Over 1930Q1--2022Q1, the efficient unemployment rate averages $4.2\%$ (figure~\ref{f:squareroot}).
-The efficient unemployment rate is stable over time.
+\paragraph{FERU} Over 1930--2023, the FERU averages $4.1\%$ (figure~\ref{f:ustar}).
+The FERU is stable over time, remaining between $2.5\%$ and $6.6\%$ over almost a century.
 It hovered around $4\%$ between 1930 and 1970.
-It raised to about $5\%$ in the 1970s and stayed there in the 1980s.
+It rose to about $5\%$ in the 1970s and stayed there in the 1980s.
 It then remained around $4\%$ again between 1990 and 2020.
-Finally, it rose to $6\%$ during the pandemic.
-This means that in the United States, the full-employment unemployment rate is stable over time, around $4\%$.
+Finally, it temporarily rose to $6\%$ during the pandemic.
+Overall, in the United States, the FERU is stable over time, generally around $4\%$.